pranaysahith/vmware-scripts/packer/README.md

 nano cdrom/user-data # then tweak parameters indicated in commentss needed. and exit PACKER_LOG=1 PACKER_LOG_PATH=packer.log packer build -on-error=ask -var-file=vars.json esxi.json
 ```
+- You should be able to find the ova under output-vmware-iso